- Overview : Message

 Genome editing is a new biotechnology that makes it possible to rewrite the genomic information of various living organisms at will, using an artificial DNA-cutting enzyme (genome editing tool).
 Basic genome editing research has advanced considerably.
 As it is just a matter of time before we see the industrial and medical application of genome editing in the field of biofuel, breeding, and drug discovery, the ethical aspects of genome editing should be considered when scientists conduct cutting-edge R&D in this area of biotechnology.

-In our efforts to develop new industries, I hope that new students will join us at Hiroshima University, which provides a great environment for fostering distinguished PhD students, who will lead the world in genome editing technology.
+In our efforts to develop new industries, I hope that new students will join us at HU, which provides a great environment for fostering distinguished PhD students, who will lead the world in genome editing technology.

 The Frontier Development Program for Genome Editing is based on curricula led by world-class domestic and overseas genome editing researchers.
 Its purpose is to train specialists who can take the lead in creating new industries in the field of biotechnology.